MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/optimize-examples.md

 ---
-title: Tips and tricks for using GitHub Copilot for Azure to optimize cloud usage in your application
+title: GitHub Copilot for Azure prompt engineering examples for optimizing your application
-description: This article provides example prompts to optimize how your application utilizes Azure services.
+description: This article provides example prompts that can be used to help optimize your application in the cloud.
 keywords: github, copilot, ai, azure ms.service: azure ms.topic: overview